QSOLKCB/RANDO/README.md

 You will not be monitored.

 Don't do anything I wouldn't do.
+Gitpages are enabled.
+Don't run too many workflows.
+Just kidding.

+It can be useless or useful.

+The choices are all your's and that's the fun part.
+I don't need to Observe the Experiment to get the Results :-).

+So.
+Let your logic or latent space run wild.

-:-P.
+Surprise Me. :-P.